St John Paul II and the role of sport

 Every sport, at both the amateur and competitive level, requires basic human qualities such as rigorous preparation, continual training, awareness of one’s personal limits, fair play, acceptance of rules, respect for one’s opponent and a sense of solidarity and unselfishness…”

 The John Paul 2 Foundation 4 Sport (JP2F4S) was launched by Pope Benedict XVI during his visit to Britain in 2010 and became a Registered Charity (1144087) in September 2011.
-The new organisation is inspired by St John Paul II’s vision for sport, which has as its primary focus the building of spiritual character through excellence in sporting skills and fitness.

 To join the Foundation please follow this link to the page – How can I join JP2F4S